 In the first quarter of fiscal 2011, we implemented a restructuring plan (the "Q1 2011 Restructuring Plan") which resulted in the reduction of our global workforce by 13 full-time employees across the organization.
 We recorded \$1.1 million in charges for severance and related benefits during the quarter related to this plan.
 The activities comprising this reduction in workforce were substantially completed by the end of the second quarter of fiscal 2011.
-As a result of the Q1 2011 Restructuring Plan, we have realized, and continue expect to continue to realize, quarterly savings, excluding stock-based compensation expenses, of approximately \$0.6 million in subsequent quarters.
+As a result of the Q1 2011 Restructuring Plan, we have realized, and expect to continue to realize, quarterly savings, excluding stock-based compensation expenses, of approximately \$0.6 million in subsequent quarters.

 In the second quarter of fiscal 2011, we implemented a restructuring plan (the "Q2 2011 Restructuring Plan") which resulted in the reduction of our global workforce by 13 full-time employees across the organization.
 We recorded \$0.6 million in charges for severance and related benefits during the quarter related to this plan.

-We expect that the activities comprising this reduction in workforce will be completed by the end of the third quarter of fiscal 2011.
-As a result of the Q2 2011 Restructuring Plan, we expect to realize quarterly savings, excluding stock-based compensation expenses, of approximately \$0.4 million in subsequent quarters.
+The activities comprising this reduction in workforce were substantially completed by the end of the third quarter of fiscal 2011.
+As a result of the Q2 2011 Restructuring Plan we have realized, and expect to continue to realize, quarterly savings, excluding stock-based compensation expenses, of approximately \$0.4 million in subsequent quarters.

 Additionally, in the second quarter of fiscal 2011 we executed an amendment to the existing lease arrangement for our facility in Singapore which released us from our obligations related to the floor previously utilized for manufacturing in this facility.
-In addition, we have been granted a rent reduction for the remaining occupied facilities in this building.
-We previously had recorded certain asset retirement obligations and accruals related to our ceasing use of these facilities in connection with a prior restructuring action.
-As a result, we have recorded a benefit of \$1.5 million to 'Restructuring charges, net' in our Condensed Consolidated Statement of Operations for the three and six months ended June 25, 2011.
+We were also granted a rent reduction for the remaining occupied facilities in this building.
+We had previously recorded certain asset retirement obligations and accruals related to our ceasing use of these facilities in connection with a prior restructuring action.
+As a result, our Condensed Consolidated Statement of Operations for the nine months ended September 24, 2011 includes a benefit of \$1.5 million recorded to 'Restructuring charges, net'.